ProjectEKA/consent-manager/docs/dev-setup.md

     - You can use postgres docker container if you would like to.
 There will be instructions about how to do it.
 - Intellij
     - [https://www.jetbrains.com/idea/download/#section=mac](https://www.jetbrains.com/idea/download/#section=mac)
-    - If you are from thoughtworks, and don’t have license please sent email to [software-support@thoughtworks.com](mailto:software-support@thoughtworks.com) to get a license
 - Rider (for c# - HIP)
     - [https://www.jetbrains.com/rider/download/#section=mac](https://www.jetbrains.com/rider/download/#section=mac)
-    - If you are from thoughtworks, and don’t have license please sent email to [software-support@thoughtworks.com](mailto:software-support@thoughtworks.com) to get a license
 - VS Code
     - [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
 - Android Studio (only for app development)